g8tr1522/LuaArrayMethods/README.md

 	- All elements should be indexed numerically.
 	- Eg, the array made by `arr = {10,20,30,'a','b','c'}`
 - A "lamarray" is an object declared from `lam.new(...)`
+- An "array" means either a VLA or a lamarray
 - You should try to keep arrays 'contiguous', ie, without `nil` elements.
 	- The `compact` manipulator function can remove `nil` elements.
 - Underscored methods.